Raymond Dart

 Raymond Arthur Dart (4 February 1893 - 22 November 1988) was an Australian anatomist and anthropologist, best known for his involvement in the 1924 discovery of the first fossil found of Australopithecus africanus, an extinct hominin closely related to humans, at Taung in the North of South Africa in the Northwest province.
+He also did extensive work on physical anthropology in the tradition of scientific racism.

 Early life

 Raymond Dart was born in Toowong, a suburb of Brisbane, Queensland, Australia, the fifth of nine children and son of a farmer and tradesman.
 His birth occurred during the 1893 flood, which filled his parents' home and shop in Toowong.
 The family moved alternately between their country property near Laidley and their shop in Toowong.
 The young Dart attended Toowong State School, Blenheim State School and earned a scholarship to Ipswich Grammar School from 1906 to 1909.
 Dart considered becoming a medical missionary to China and wished to study medicine at the University of Sydney, but his father argued that he should accept the scholarship he won to the newly established University of Queensland and study science.
 He was a member of the first intake of students to the university in 1911 and studied geology under H.C.
 Richards and zoology, taking his BSc in 1913.
 Dart became the first student to graduate with honours from the University of Queensland in 1914 and took his MSc with honours from UQ in 1916.
 He studied medicine at the University of Sydney taking his MB and M.Surgery in 1917, and conducting his residency at St Andrews College, University of Sydney.
 He was awarded his M.D. from the University of Sydney in 1927.

 Dart served as a captain and medic in the Australian Army in England and France during the last year of World War I.

 Following the war, he took up a position as a senior demonstrator at the University College, London in 1920 at the behest of Grafton Elliot Smith, famed anatomist, anthropologist and fellow Australian.
 This was followed by a year on a Rockefeller Foundation Fellowship at Washington University in St. Louis.
 Returning to England and work at the University College, London, he reluctantly took up the position of Professor at the newly established department of anatomy at the University of the Witwatersrand in Johannesburg, South Africa in 1922, after encouragement from Elliot Smith and Sir Arthur Keith.